 Red cascade, as this tree is also commonly known, has evergreen leaves that are narrow and gray-green in color.
 The weeping branches are covered in a shaggy, gray-green bark.

 |Botanical Name||Melaleuca viminalis|

 |Mature Size||15-20 ft. tall, 15-20 ft. wide|

 Established weeping bottlebrush trees are very low maintenance.
 They are drought resistant and moderately tolerant of salt, but cannot handle large amounts of salty spray near the coast.
 With plenty of sunshine and the occasional watering and fertilizing, these striking trees will thrive.

-The weeping bottlebrush is often very resistant to diseases and pests.
+The weeping bottlebrush is resistant to most diseases and pests and is deer resistant.
 However, some common problems include witches’ broom, mites, insect galls, and root rot.
-They are deer resistant.
 This tree’s dense, matting root system makes it well-suited for erosion control.

-Because of its rapid growth and matting root system, weeping bottlebrush can become an invasive weed outside of its native area.
-According to the Center for Invasive Species and Ecosystem Health, weeping bottlebrush trees are considered invasive in Florida.
+Because of its rapid growth and matting root system, weeping bottlebrush can become invasive outside of its native area.
+Weeping bottlebrush trees are considered invasive in Florida.

 The weeping bottlebrush requires full sun to thrive.
-These trees are not shade tolerant and won't bloom as prolifically when planted in an area of only partial sun.
+These trees are not shade tolerant and won't bloom as prolifically when planted in an area that receives only partial sun.